9.3.1 Disclosure

 Defendant's Access to Grand Jury Information

-1. After the grand jury’s functions have ended, a trial court may order disclosure of grand jury minutes to the defendant if he/she shows a "particularized need" to:
+1. After the grand jury’s functions have ended, a trial court may order disclosure of grand jury minutes to the defendant if they show a "particularized need" to:

-2. impeach a witness or refresh his/her recollection
+2. Impeach a witness or refresh their recollection.

-3. inspect his/her own grand jury testimony while defending a perjury prosecution
+3. Inspect their own grand jury testimony while defending a perjury prosecution.

 Grand Jury Investigations and Assisting IRS Personnel